Chain-of-Influence: Tracing Interdependencies Across Time and Features in Clinical Predictive Modelings: Hyperparameter Configuration Details

 \section{Hyperparameter Configuration Details}

-This appendix provides comprehensive hyperparameter details for four key models evaluated on the Chronic Kidney Disease (CKD) progression prediction task: BiLSTM, RETAIN, StageNet, and Chain-of-Influence (CoI).
+This appendix provides comprehensive hyperparameter details for five key models evaluated on the Chronic Kidney Disease (CKD) progression prediction task: BiLSTM, RETAIN, StageNet, BEHRT-style Transformer, and Chain-of-Influence (CoI).
 For each model, we present both the search space of hyperparameter candidates and the optimal configuration identified through hyperparameter optimization.